Starry-AXQG/Context-Menu-Icons/README.md

 https://github.com/user-attachments/assets/f8b4e420-0512-4b51-b923-53252b7c6f8a

-# CMI-fold-menu-JS Guide:
-_The document will be updated soon.
-Please allow me to take a break for a while._
-_Now all you need to know is that when the Caps Lock key is on, by holding down the Ctrl + Shift + A shortcut keys, you can add or delete the menu items that you want to collapse.
-More details and additional features will be available soon._

 ✨ Some preview images of display effects, all the menus have been correctly mapped with icons

 # 🚀 Announcement: